Create an easy personalized Subway Art sign as home decor or for a unique gift! This is an easy project that lets you have fun with fonts!

 Tip: If you use a board, be sure to sand it first for the smoothest possible surface for your vinyl

 Next, go to Cricut Design Space or your favorite design software, create a canvas that matches the size of your canvas or board, and begin designing.
 I recommend you type a central name or word in large letters to serve as your focal point (like “MAKER” in mine) and then fill in the surrounding spaces with other words and symbols.
-I recommend you pick fonts that are fairly bold so they will show to advantage on your Subway Art sign.
+I recommend you pick fonts that are fairly bold so they will show up on your Subway Art sign.

 Tip: Be sure to give your words and symbols a little white space to help with weeding and placement later.